H3AR7B3A7/ExploringSomeTechnologies/README.md

 # Some Technologies

-This project was created to document various technologies and familiarize myself with them.
+This project was created to explore various technologies and familiarize myself with them.

 ## Liquibase